Need to ask legal question to one of our lawyers:

 Societies and youth societies can bring an action in the name of one of their members or in the name of one of their public officers.

-Others bring an action against the society or youth society in the name of their public officer or, in the absence of a public officer, in the name of any office-bearer of that society.
+Meanwhile, others bring an action against the society or youth society in the name of their public officers or, in the absence of a public officer, in the name of any office-bearer of that society.

 Person under disabilities

 When a person passes on, all actions survive the deceased, with the exception of: